 Help, It’s Thanksgiving Morning and My Bird Is Still Frozen!
 Here’s How to Quickly Thaw a Turkey and Save the Day

 But First, Here’s How Not to Thaw a Turkey

-We know it’s tempting but whatever you do, please don’t dump the bird on the counter and let it thaw at room temperature.
+We know it’s tempting, but whatever you do, please don’t plop the bird on the counter and let it thaw at room temperature.
 Per the USDA, “A package of frozen meat or poultry left thawing on the counter more than 2 hours is not at a safe temperature.”
-And definitely ignore Uncle Ron’s advice about leaving it in the basement to defrost—you want a controlled temperature (and, um, not food poisoning).
+And definitely ignore Uncle Ron’s advice about leaving it in the basement to defrost—you want a controlled temperature, not food poisoning.

-To thaw your frozen bird in the fridge, keep these guidelines from the USDA in mind: Allow approximately 24 hours of thawing time for every 4 to 5 pounds of poultry.
+Ideally, you should thaw a frozen bird in the fridge with these guidelines from the USDA in mind.
+Allow approximately 24 hours of thawing for every 4 to 5 pounds of poultry.
 Keep the bird in its original packaging and place it on a tray or in a pan to catch any juices that may leak.
-A thawed turkey can remain in the refrigerator for 1 to 2 days.
+A fully thawed turkey can remain in the refrigerator for 1 to 2 days.
 Here are some approximate thawing times based on weight:

 - 4 to 12 pounds — 1 to 3 days

 - 12 to 16 pounds — 3 to 4 days

 - 16 to 20 pounds — 4 to 5 days

 - 20 to 24 pounds —5 to 6 days